yaronday/graph_walk/README.md

 - Plot the graph using NetworkX and Matplotlib, supporting and visualizing multiple edges.
 - Generate a randomized list of edges (graph).

-## Character Encoding

-This project uses UTF-8 encoding for all text files, including Python source code and data files.
-This ensures proper display of Unicode characters, such as mathematical symbols and box-drawing characters (e.g., "─").

-**If you encounter issues displaying characters correctly:**

-* Ensure your text editor or terminal is set to use UTF-8 encoding.
-* If you're using a terminal, verify that your system's locale settings are configured for UTF-8.

-Example of a character that relies on UTF-8:

 ## Requirements

 - Python 3.6+ (tested on Python 3.10)